quadjr/rmw_zenoh_rs/README.md

 An experimental implementation of the ROS 2 RMW (ROS Middleware) layer based on Zenoh.

 This project was created as part of a learning exercise for Rust.
 The implementation is heavily inspired by [rmw_zenoh](https://github.com/ros2/rmw_zenoh).
-Currently, it only works with ROS 2 Humble and has not been thoroughly tested.
+Currently, it only works with ROS 2 Humble.
+Excluding the unimplemented Events and Content Filtering, this implementation has passed most of RMW tests.

 ---